sunnyfloyd/master-notes/python/design-patterns.md

 - Use the pattern when you need to extend a class in several orthogonal (independent) dimensions.

 - Use the Bridge if you need to be able to switch implementations at runtime.

+#### Proxy

+- **Proxy** is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+- Adapter provides a different interface to the wrapped object, Proxy provides it with the same interface, and Decorator provides it with an enhanced interface.

+- Facade is similar to Proxy in that both buffer a complex entity and initialize it on its own.
+Unlike Facade, Proxy has the same interface as its service object, which makes them interchangeable.

+- Decorator and Proxy have similar structures, but very different intents.
+Both patterns are built on the composition principle, where one object is supposed to delegate some of the work to another.
+The difference is that a Proxy usually manages the life cycle of its service object on its own, whereas the composition of Decorators is always controlled by the client.

+#### Facade

+- **Facade** is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

+- Use the Facade pattern when you need to have a limited but straightforward interface to a complex subsystem.